pachyderm/pachyderm/doc/docs/master/troubleshooting/deploy_troubleshooting.md

 it means Kubernetes tried running `pachd`, but `pachd` generated an internal error.
 To see the specifics of this internal error, check the logs for the `pachd` pod:

 ```
-$kubectl logs po/pachd-1333950811-0sm1p
+kubectl logs po/pachd-1333950811-0sm1p
 ```

+!!! note
-**Note**: If you're using a log aggregator service (e.g. the default in GKE), you won't see any logs when using `kubectl logs ...` in this way.
+    If you're using a log aggregator service (e.g. the default in GKE), you won't see any logs when using `kubectl logs ...` in this way.
 You will need to look at your logs UI (e.g. in GKE's case the stackdriver console).

 These logs will most likely reveal the issue directly, or at the very least, a good indicator as to what's causing the problem.
 For example, you might see, `BucketRegionError: incorrect region, the bucket is not in 'us-west-2' region`.
 In that case, your object store bucket in a different region than your pachyderm cluster and the fix would be to recreate the bucket in the same region as your pachydermm cluster.